What is a staph infection?

 - Wash your hands often with soap and clean, running water.
 You can also use an alcohol-based hand sanitizer.
 Handwashing is the best way to avoid spreading the bacteria.

 - Keep cuts and scrapes clean.
 Cover them with a bandage.
 Avoid contact with other people's wounds or bandages.

 - Don't share personal items such as towels, face cloths, razors, or clothing.

 - Keep your environment clean by using a disinfectant to wipe surfaces you touch a lot.
 These include countertops, doorknobs, and light switches.

-- If you're in the hospital, remind doctors and nurses to wash their hands before they touch you.
+- If you're in the hospital, remind doctors and nurses to wash their hands before and after they touch you.